 Juicy chicken with crisp broccoli tossed in a quick and easy homemade stir fry sauce make this chicken and broccoli stir fry recipe the perfect weeknight meal.
 It doesn't hurt that it can be prepared in less than 30 minutes!

 Well the wait is over.
 Like any good stir fry recipe, this dish comes together quickly but tastes like you've been making it for hours.
-Oh and there is just one dish you have to clean up which is never a bad thing.

 Jump to:

-Recipe Ingredients
+Recipe Notes

-- Cornstarch - helps thicken the sauce.
+- Cornstarch - Helps thicken up the sauce and is also gluten free.

 Step-by-Step Instructions